amit-singh25/Whole-genome_Seq_Variant_calling/README.md

 The next step is to align the reads to a reference genome.
 There are many programs available to perform the alignment.
 The high efficiency and accuracy alines without allowing large gaps, such as splice junctions is [BWA](http://bio-bwa.sourceforge.net/bwa.shtml).

 #### Genome indexing
+The genome indexes can build using bwa index
+# bwa index [-a bwtsw|is] index_prefix reference.fasta
+bwa index -p hg19bwaidx -a bwtsw hg19.fa
+# -p index name (change this to whatever you want)
+# -a index algorithm (bwtsw for long genomes and is for short genomes)
+#### Align to Reference Genome
+bwa mem -M
+-M to flag shorter split hits as secondary.
+This is optional for Picard compatibility as MarkDuplicates can directly process BWA's alignment

 #### Remove duplicated mapped reads